William Barnard Clarke (physician): Curator

-This was an ideal in which he shared, but which tested his personal resources beyond endurance.
-Among the respectable townspeople, he held an exemplary position; among the eminent scientists he was a junior colleague, but essentially a paid functionary; but as an ambassador of science to the working classes, he stood upon an impressive sense of the dignity of his position, and became acutely intolerant of the coarser and more mischievous elements.

-He was taunted by Ipswich youths who threw lighted squibs outside his office door, or urinated in the Museum doorway, infuriated by boys who banged the cases underneath to make specimens fall off their stands, or spat fruit pips from the balcony onto the polished glass table-cases beneath, and morally outraged by the conviction that the free evening public lectures in the Museum were being used by disreputable persons to make informal romantic assignations which were forthwith consummated in a neighbouring garden.
-His protests to the committee led to a standoff (the promoters not wishing their project to fail) and he resigned angrily in 1850, after certain offences given, with a recriminatory correspondence in the Ipswich press.
+Clarke's tenure as curator was marked by hostile public interactions.
+He was taunted by local youths who threw lighted squibs outside his office door, urinated in the Museum doorway, banged the cases underneath to make specimens fall off their stands, and spat fruit pips from the balcony onto the polished glass table-cases beneath.
+Furthermore, he became morally outraged by the conviction that the free evening public lectures in the Museum were being used by disreputable persons to make informal sexual advances.
+His protests to the committee led to a standoff (the promoters not wishing their project to fail) and he resigned angrily in 1850 with a recriminatory correspondence in the Ipswich press.